Covid 19 Delta outbreak: Government launches vaccine passes, Auckland kids return to class, Waikato to level 2 - NZ Herald

 Collins told The AM Show that Aucklanders should be able to leave the city when all Auckland DHBs reached the 85 per cent double vaccination target and once the rest of the country was at 80 per cent.

-She had not discussed her own summer holiday plans yet with her husband, but was looking forward to having good quality time in Auckland and also spending sometime in Queenstown.
-She would be giving the hospitality and tourism sector a much needed boost.
+She had not discussed her own summer holiday plans yet with her husband, but was looking forward to having quality time in Auckland and also spending some time in Queenstown.
+She would be giving the hospitality and tourism sector a much-needed boost.

 In the House yesterday, Covid-19 spokesman Chris Bishop revealed that a contract for the development of the vaccination pass was only signed by the Government a month ago, on October 13.